John N. Bahcall: Academic career

 Bahcall joined the Institute for Advanced Study in Princeton, New Jersey in 1968 becoming a professor of natural sciences in 1971 and the Richard Black Professor of Natural Sciences in 1997.

 Bahcall became a member of the National Academy of Sciences in 1976.

-He was president of the American Astronomical Society from 1990–92, and was president-elect of the American Physical Society at the date of his death.
+He was president of the American Astronomical Society from 1990 to 1992, and was president-elect of the American Physical Society at the date of his death.

 Research

 Bahcall published over six hundred scientific papers and wrote or edited nine books on astrophysics.

-Bahcall is most notable for his work in establishing the standard solar model.
+He is most notable for his work in establishing the standard solar model.
 He spent much of his life pursuing the solar neutrino problem with physical chemist Raymond Davis, Jr. Together, Davis and Bahcall collaborated on the Homestake Experiment.
 To test Bahcall's theoretical predictions, Davis created an underground detector for neutrinos in a South Dakota gold mine, essentially a large tank filled with cleaning fluid.
 The flux of neutrinos found by the detector was one-third the amount theoretically predicted by Bahcall, a discrepancy that took over thirty years to resolve.
-Bahcall’s ongoing research in this area resulted in publication of his book, Neutrino Astrophysics (1989), considered a standard reference on solar neutrinos.
+Bahcall's ongoing research in this area resulted in publication of his book Neutrino Astrophysics (1989), considered a standard reference on solar neutrinos.

 The 2002 Nobel Prize in physics was awarded to Davis and Masatoshi Koshiba for their pioneering work in observing the neutrinos predicted from Bahcall's solar model, thereby vindicating Bahcall's prediction.

 In addition to his work on solar neutrinos, Bahcall collaborated with Eli Waxman on the Waxman-Bahcall bound for high energy neutrinos.
 This bound sets a limit on high energy neutrino flux based on the observed flux of high energy cosmic rays.
 It was not possible to verify this prediction until after his death, with the construction of neutrino telescopes capable of detecting very high energy neutrinos, such as the IceCube Neutrino Observatory.

 Another contribution of Bahcall to astrophysics was the development and implementation of the Hubble Space Telescope, in collaboration with Lyman Spitzer, Jr., from the 1970s through to the period after the telescope was launched in 1990.

 In 1992, Bahcall received the NASA Distinguished Service Medal for this work.
 He reintroduced the traditional method of star counts, as a quantitative tool for assessing galactic structure.

 The standard model of a galaxy, with a massive black hole surrounded by stars, is known as the Bahcall-Wolf model.
 The Bahcall-Soneira model was for many years the standard model for the structure of the Milky Way.
 He also contributed to accurate astrophysical models of stellar interiors.

+Personal life and death

+Bahcall married Princeton University astrophysics professor Neta Bahcall, whom he met as a graduate student at the Weizmann Institute in the 1960s.
+They had a daughter and two sons (including Safi Bahcall).

+He died in New York on 17 August 2005, from a rare blood disorder.